-Design refinement will consider bicycle facilities and transitions along N Williams that improve safety by minimizing conflicts between cyclists and motor vehicles and also minimize delay.
-Where applicable and in compliance with the City of Portland pedestrian and bicycle standards, ODOT will collaborate with the City of Portland to incorporate the following best practices
+Where applicable and in compliance with the City of Portland bicycle and pedestrian standards, ODOT would collaborate with the City of Portland to incorporate the following best practices during final design of intersection improvements:

 - Reduce potential bicycle/motor vehicle conflicts through proactive signing, striping, and signal phasing.
 Provide physical separation and signal timing to separate modes at higher risk intersections. - Include wayfinding signage for crosswalk closures that is accessible to all users, including those who are blind or low vision, people who use lower-profile mobility devices, people who are deaf and hard of hearing, and others. - Review, and remove if necessary, adjacent on-street parking to improve stopping and intersection sight distance.
-Follow the City of Portland's Vision Clearance Guidelines for uncontrolled intersections. - Provide intersection turning radii that are consistent with desired interactions between motorists and people who walk, bike, and roll. - Establish signal timing protocols that provide sufficient crossing time. - Provide adequately scaled two-stage36 bicycle turn boxes for left-turn movements at locations where bicycle routes intersect. - To minimize delay for people cycling through the Broadway/Weidler and N Vancouver/N Williams corridors, consider timing signals for the pace of bicycle travel.
+Follow the City of Portland's Vision Clearance Guidelines for uncontrolled intersections. - Provide intersection turning radii that are consistent with desired interactions between motorists and people who walk, bike, and roll. - Establish signal timing protocols that provide sufficient crossing time. - Provide adequately scaled two-stage35 bicycle turn boxes for left-turn movements at locations where bicycle routes intersect. - To minimize delay for people cycling through the Broadway/Weidler and Vancouver/Williams corridors, consider timing signals for the pace of bicycle travel.

-Although sidewalk gaps along portions of N Wheeler and N Williams (formerly NE Wheeler segment) will be filled, some existing sidewalk gaps within the API will remain.
-During the design and construction phases, and where feasible, ODOT will address the remaining gaps in the sidewalk network and crosswalk spacing within the API.
+Although sidewalk gaps along portions of N Wheeler and N Williams (formerly NE Wheeler segment) would be filled, some existing sidewalk gaps within the API would remain.
+During the design and construction phases, and where feasible, ODOT would address the remaining gaps in the sidewalk network and crosswalk spacing within the API.

-The Temporary Traffic Control Plan and design refinements will result in temporary facilities that provide fully accessible, safe, and comfortable routes for people who walk, bike, and roll throughout the API over the course of construction and will aim to preserve or improve the current levels of active transportation in the area.
-During construction, the Project will prioritize providing the highest level of accommodation for people who walk, bike, or roll.
-The Project will also include filling gaps in the sidewalk network, with a focus on establishing and maintaining a robust pedestrian network during construction.
+The Temporary Traffic Control Plan and design refinements would result in temporary facilities that provide fully accessible, safe, and comfortable routes for people who walk, bike, and roll throughout the API over the course of construction and would aim to preserve or improve the current levels of active transportation in the area.
+During construction, the Project would prioritize providing the highest level of accommodation for people who walk, bike, or roll.
+The Project would also include filling gaps in the sidewalk network, with a focus on establishing and maintaining a robust pedestrian network during construction.